HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="cms-adoption-geo.png",
-  caption="CMS adoption by geography.", description="Bar chart showcasing the adoption of CMSs by geography, in the 10 countries with the largest number of websites.
-In the US, 39% of mobile websites within the dataset are built using a CMS, and 43% of desktop websites.
-In Japan it is 38% and 32% respectively, in UK 39% and 39%, in Germany 36% and 39%, in India 35% and 35%, in Brazil 34% and 31%, in France 38% and 35%, in Russian Federation 40% and 35%, in Italy 42% and 40%, and in Spain 42% on desktop and 41% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1831148760&format=interactive", sheets_gid="353349768", sql_file="cms_adoption_by_geo.sql",
+  caption="CMS adoption by geography.", description="Bar chart showcasing the adoption of CMSs by location in the 10 countries with the largest number of websites.
+In the US, 39% of mobile websites within the dataset are built using a CMS and so are 43% of desktop websites.
+In Japan it is 38% and 32% respectively, in the UK 39% and 39%, in Germany 36% and 39%, in India 35% and 35%, in Brazil 34% and 31%, in France 38% and 35%, in the Russian Federation 40% and 35%, in Italy 42% and 40%, and in Spain 42% on desktop and 41% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1831148760&format=interactive", sheets_gid="353349768", sql_file="cms_adoption_by_geo.sql",